jaivas8/comp0197/readme.md

     Replace `/path/to/output_logs.txt` with the path to where the training logs should be outputted

-## Pretraining

-To pretrain the model, follow these steps:

-1. Prepare the coco dataset and save it as `./coco_dataset/raw` in the main directory

-2. Run the pretraining script:

-    ```shell
-    python pretrain.py --mask grid --masking-ratio 0.2 --directory `saved_models/pretrain/`
-    ```

-    flags:
-    - --mask : the masking method for the pretrained model (only works if pretrain is true)
-    - --masking-ratio : the ratio of the pretrainined model ((only works if pretrain is true))
-    - --directory : The location of the saved directory
-    - --load-checkpoint : Load a saved pretrained model for further training
-        - (looks in --directory for the folder and takes the last epoch)
 ## Contributing

 Contributions are welcome!
 Please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).